-The Syrian Observatory for Human Rights said United Nations observers should leave Syria if they are unable to put an end to the ongoing violence.
+The Syrian Observatory for Human Rights said United Nations observers should leave Syria if they are unable to stop the violence in the country, Agence France Presse reported.

 The British-based watchdog said the international observers had simply become witnesses to murder in Syria, following an escalation in violence.

 More from GlobalPost: France: Russia sees Syria's Assad as a tyrant, murderer